John Walsh (filmmaker): Television

-Walsh Bros Ltd.

-Walsh founded his company in 1992.
-Walsh Bros Ltd. was ranked 70 in the Televisual Magazines list of the top 100 independent film companies in the UK in 2012.

 Ray & Diana Harryhausen Foundation

 Walsh has been a Trustee of the Ray & Diana Harryhausen Foundation since 2014.
 He first met with Ray Harryhausen in the late 1980s as a film student of the London Film School and in 1990 wrote and directed a 15-minute documentary entitled Ray Harryhausen: Movement Into Life, narrated by Tom Baker.

-Walsh filmed and recorded commentary tracks with Ray Harryhausen in his London home commencing 17 May 2012.
-Since that date recordings were made for Clash of The Titans, Mysterious Island, The 3 Worlds of Gulliver, First Men in the Moon with Randy Cook, The Valley of Gwangi with his daughter Vanessa Harryhausen, One Million Years B.C. with Martine Beswick, The Golden Voyage of Sinbad with fellow Trustee Caroline Munro, Mighty Joe Young with film director John Landis and Sinbad and the Eye of the Tiger with SFX artist Colin Arthur.
-Walsh donated the film and sound footage to the Ray & Diana Harryhausen Foundation and they contain many new revelations by Ray on how his films were created and produced.
+Walsh helped the Foundation film and record commentary tracks in Ray Harryhausen’s London home commencing 17 May 2012.
+Since that date recordings were made about Clash of The Titans, Mysterious Island, The 3 Worlds of Gulliver, First Men in the Moon with Randy Cook, The Valley of Gwangi with his daughter Vanessa Harryhausen, One Million Years B.C. with Martine Beswick, The Golden Voyage of Sinbad with fellow Trustee Caroline Munro, Mighty Joe Young with film director John Landis and Sinbad and the Eye of the Tiger with SFX artist Colin Arthur.
+These were released as podcasts.

-San Diego Comic-Con announced the new Ray Harryhausen Awards which were devised by Walsh and revealed at their 2021 panel at Comic Con.
+At San Diego Comic-Con in 2021, the Foundation announced the new Ray Harryhausen Awards, devised by Walsh.
+Walsh then received one of these awards in 2022.

 Writing and journalism

-In additional to his film and TV screenplays, Walsh has written for various print and online publications on film history, politics and religion in The Daily Telegraph, The Independent, The Catholic Herald and Conservative Home.
+In additional to his film and TV screenplays, Walsh has written on film history, politics and religion in The Daily Telegraph, The Independent, The Catholic Herald and Conservative Home.
 He contributed to the Titan Books title, Ray Harryhausen Poster Art Book, written by sci-fi journalist and author Richard Holliss.

-His first book, Harryhausen: The Lost Movies, was published 10 September 2019 by Titan Books.

-His second book, Flash Gordon: The Official Story of the Film, was published in November 2020 by Titan Books.

-In 2021, Screen Rant announced the publication of Walsh's next book, Escape from New York: The Official Story of the Film, published by Titan Books.

-On 18th March 2025, a new behind-the-scenes book Gladiator II: The Art and Making of the Ridley Scott Film to be published by Abrams Books and written by Walsh containing new interviews, photos and others materials from the film.
-This large format 224 coffee table art book was licensed by the film’s rights holder Paramount Pictures.